 (b) While engaged in the business of the Council, is entitled to receive the per diem allowance and travel expenses provided for state officers and employees generally.

-8. The Office of Finance shall provide the Council with administrative support.
+8. The Department of Administration shall provide the Council with administrative support.

 (Added to NRS by 2015, 2969)

 1. At the first meeting of each calendar year, the Council shall elect from its members a Chair, Vice Chair and Secretary, and shall adopt the rules and procedures of the Council.

 2. The Council shall meet at least once each calendar year and at other times at the call of the Chair or a majority of its members.

 3. A majority of the members of the Council constitutes a quorum for the transaction of business, and a quorum may exercise any power or authority conferred on the Council.